jaskiran-chhokar/awesome-employee-directory/README.md

 :heavy_check_mark: Allow the user to search for a specific employee with a search bar that filters for employees by name.

+### :art: Design

+:heavy_check_mark: Define a default style guide to be used throughout the site.

+:heavy_check_mark: Formulate a colour palette to be used throughout the website.

+:heavy_check_mark: Design responsive page layout.

 ## Built With